-Most guests with MagicBands won’t require one of these RFID-enabled red plastic roses, instead using the technology embedded in their MagicBands to allow food runners to locate your party at a table after completing ordering.
+Most guests with MagicBands won’t require one of these RFID-enabled red plastic roses, instead using the technology embedded in their MagicBands to allow food runners to locate the party at a table after completing ordering.
 Without MagicBands, a red rose may be provided.

-Unlike most Disney quick services, guests using gift cards, credit cards, or room keys will order at a kiosk.
+Unlike most Disney quick services, guests using gift cards, credit cards, or room keys will most likely order at a kiosk.
 The screen will display the various options and you choose what and how many of each you would like.
 If you’re using cash, you’ll be directed to a cast member at a typical register.

 - Some of Disney’s freshest, most innovative quick service food options.
 For a resort known for its hamburgers and french fries, steak sandwiches and tuna nicoise salads are a welcome respite.
 Quality can be hit or miss, but most people seem to enjoy their meals.